A complete guide to setting up and using EasyDMARC

 Finally, enabling the reject policy will tell receiving email clients to prevent all messages that come from unauthorized sources from being delivered.
 In this case, unauthorized messages from your domain will not even end up in spam boxes.
 They will simply never arrive in your contacts’ mailboxes.

-When you are starting out with EasyDMARC, we recommend you start with the monitoring policy.
+When you are starting to use EasyDMARC, we recommend you start with the monitoring policy.
 Many beginners jump straight to the reject policy.
 Of course, no one wants any spam that comes from their domain to end up in their customers’ mailboxes.
-However, in most cases, this policy will also reject legitimate and important emails from your side, as you have likely not configured your email well when you are starting out.
+However, in most cases, this policy will also reject legitimate and important emails from your side, as you have likely not configured your email well when you are just starting out.
 We, therefore, recommend starting with the monitoring and quarantine policies and slowly working your way up to reject, while carefully analyzing the data that you receive through EasyDMARC’s dashboard.